 Did you see that grin?
 Who was that person?
 That was me, before I officially tied the knot.
 Well, sort of.
 I have known my Albanian for well over seventeen years now, lived in approximately six houses together (and in the process of building a seventh).
 I've been married to him three times, had two Albanian boys with him, and discovered that I am indeed a rare breed amongst other Albanians and Americans, I am a hybrid.
 Let us examine this further.

-Well before I ever stepped foot in Europe as a fresh-faced backpacker, I had a dream that has remained in my heart since that day.
+Well before I ever stepped foot in Europe as a fresh-faced backpacker, I had a dream one night that has remained in my heart and mind since that day.
 Here's how it went: A blanket of beautiful light filled the dream, like it was an endless sunset, lending warmth to everything.
 I was happy and glowing like the air around me.
 I was painting in a very large Mediterranean red-roofed house, on a large piece of land.
 It seemed like my home.
 I stood looking at a canvas I had been painting with a wet brush in my hand, and remembered I had to go feed my goat tied up in the yard.
 I had a feeling I loved that goat.
 It was Paradise.
 And there, under the largest olive tree was the goat.
 I also knew that somewhere on the property was the love of my life.
-I believed he had an accent of some sort, and that’s all I knew.
+I knew he had an accent of some sort, and that’s all I knew.
 When I awoke, I had that feeling of knowing that the phone is about to ring, and it does.
 Well, I knew that someday, this dream would come true.
 Someday I would be married to a man with an accent...and have a goat.

 Where in The World

 Stay with me now.
 I believe that each person must make his or her own future, but I just knew deep down inside, that a man with an accent was waiting for me somewhere in the world.